exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 }
 ```

-`handle_timestamp_proof` takes the hash of a timestamping
+`handle_timestamp_proof` takes the hash of the timestamping
 transaction and constructs a proof of its inclusion into the blockchain.
 To
 construct the proof structure, the method above performs a number of operations
-separated into two sets:
+separated into two sets.

 The first set contains the operations that prove the correctness of
 structures related to the timestamping transaction: